0x0wen/miniDBMS/README.md

 5. Constant names : UPPERCASE with underscores (ex: TIME_LIMIT)

-## Pre-requisite
+## 📑 Pre-requisite

 1. Windows 7 / Ubuntu / MacOS ( Not recomended to use any os from your IF2230 OS project ( It may not work ) ) or higher
 2. [Python](https://www.python.org/) (version 3.6 or higher)

-## How to run
+##  🏃‍♂ How to run

 1. Clone this repository
 2. Run `python3 server.py`
 3. Run `python3 client.py`
+4. This Program support multi-client so you can execute this `python3 client.py` multiple time.
-4. Input your query in the client terminal
+5. Input your query in the client terminal
-5. The result will be shown in the client terminal (Maybe😭)
+6. The result will be shown in the client terminal.

 ## Query Tree Description